 New York is one of the best-covered cities in the world.
 You'll have super-fast 5G and 4G throughout Manhattan, in Times Square, Central Park, the Brooklyn Bridge, and virtually every tourist spot.
 Streaming, real-time maps, and video calls will run smoothly.

-Upon landing, you'll want internet immediately to order a taxi, let someone know you've arrived, or open your hotel reservation.
-New York's three airports have free Wi-Fi, but it usually requires registration and can be slow with so many people.
+Upon landing, you'll want internet right away to order a taxi, let people know you've arrived, or open your hotel reservation.
+All three New York airports have free Wi-Fi, but it usually requires registration and can sometimes be slow with so many people.
 That's why it's ideal to arrive with your eSIM already working.

 | Airport | Free Wi-Fi | With eSIM already active |